0xsequence/demo-unreal-game/Plugins/UnrealSequence/README.md

 ![](ReadmeImages/ConnectWallet.png "Calling the Connect function.")

 ## Executing Sequence.js code, and getting callbacks

+For Sequence.JS docs, see https://docs.sequence.xyz/

 You can execute arbitrary Sequence.JS code with the function `Execute Sequence JS`. ![](ReadmeImages/ExecuteSequenceJS.png "Executing arbitrary Sequence JS.")
 The Sequence SDK is available at the global object named `seq`.
 You can access the Wallet object with `seq.getWallet()`.

 If you need to return data from a call, you can use the `Execute Sequence JS with Callback` function.
 In your JS code, call the function `cb` to return any arbitrary string to the Callback event you pass. ![](ReadmeImages/ExecuteSequenceJSWithCallback.png "Executing arbitrary Sequence JS with a Callback.")
 If you don't call the `cb` function, you will leak memory.

+### Important Note - Valid JS
+ExecuteJS will collapse all your JS to one line.
+Make sure every statement is semicolon-terminated, and you don't have any `//` comments, only `/* */` comments.

 ## Console.log, warning, and errors
 Logs from the browser contexts will show up in your Unreal log under the LogSequence category.